Federated Learning via Variational Bayesian Inference: Personalization, Sparsity and Clustering: Experiments

 \subsection{pFedBayes Performance Comparison Results}

-Table ~\ref{dif-alg-table-personalized} shows the detailed performance comparison results of our pFedBayes algorithm and other personalization algorithms.
+Table \ref{dif-alg-table-personalized} shows the detailed performance comparison results of our pFedBayes algorithm and other personalization algorithms, where PM denotes the accuracy of the personalized model, GM denotes the accuracy of the global model, and pFedBayes (400) and pFedBayes (800) denote the accuracy after 400 and 800 communication rounds for pFedBayes, respectively.
 We can see that the personalized model of the proposed pFedBayes has significantly improved performance compared to other algorithms, especially on small datasets.
-From the third column of Table~\ref{dif-alg-table-personalized}, we can see that the personalized model of pFedBayes has improved by 1.69\%, 0.7\%, and 12.43\% compared with other SOTA algorithms on the small MNIST, FMNIST, and CIFAR-10 datasets, respectively.
-This is because the Bayesian algorithm is more advantageous in small sample conditions, so our pFedBayes converges faster in small datasets.
+From the third column of Table~\ref{dif-alg-table-personalized}, we can see that the personalized model of pFedBayes (800) has improved by 1.69\%, 0.7\%, 12.43\%, and 5.69\% compared with other SOTA algorithms on the small MNIST, FMNIST, CIFAR-10, and SVHN datasets, respectively.
+This is because the Bayesian algorithm is more advantageous in small sample conditions, so our pFedBayes converges faster on small datasets.
 Correspondingly, Figure~\ref{fig:fig3} shows convergence curve of the personalization algorithms on the MNIST dataset.
 The convergence speed of our pFedBayes is significantly ahead of other algorithms, basically the performance becomes stable after 50 iterations.
-The experimental results are also consistent with the theory proposed in this paper.
-Our pFedBayes is an algorithm that achieves the nature of minimax optimality, hence the convergence speed is optimal.

 In addition, compared with other algorithms, pFedBayes' global model has also achieved a leading position in most settings.
 This shows that our proposed method can aggregate the distribution of the model very well, which is a capability that previous algorithms did not have.
 Most of the previous algorithms can only aggregate the weight of the model.
 Some algorithms that try to aggregate the distribution of the model, such as BNFed, do not perform well.